 Equipment is also protected when raw product is strained.
 Large chunks can cause jams even when foreign objects are not involved.
 This damages equipment and stops production until the problem is fixed.

-In food production environments, food manufacturers, including salad dressing manufacturers, must use special strainers to maintain sanitation.
+In food production environments, special strainers must be used to maintain sanitation.
 Rather than using a generic steel mesh screen, the producer must choose a strainer that can be fully cleaned and sterilized without hassle.
 SaniClean Strainers 3A sanitary equipment meets these requirements.
 It is made of extra-smooth material that holds up to heat-based sterilization, sanitary washing solutions, and other tough anti-contamination practices.

 Where Strainers Are Used